tnc-ca-geo/urban-tree-inequality/README.md

 To view the tree canopy data spatially, you will need to download spatial data for census blocks from the U.S. Census Bureau [here](https://www.census.gov/geographies/mapping-files.2020.html).
 Then, join the tree canopy CSV file to the respective city's census block level data on the field "census_block_GEOID".
 [This website](https://www.census.gov/programs-surveys/geography/guidance/geo-identifiers.html) provides a description of the Block GEOIDs.

-You can also download a geodatabase with tree canopy data for all 100 studied U.S. urban areas [here] (https://knb.ecoinformatics.org/view/doi:10.5063/MS3R5F).
+You can also download a geodatabase with tree canopy data for all 100 studied U.S. urban areas [here.](https://knb.ecoinformatics.org/view/doi:10.5063/MS3R5F)

 # Credits
 Tanushree Biswas, Charlotte Stanley and Rob McDonald (2020).
 The Nature Conservancy.
 Please contact tanushree.biswas@tnc.org if you have any questions.